DouglasOrr/DouglasOrr.github.io/src/2021-10-training-objectives/5-policy/article.md

  - _reward_ - we're given a reward for taking each action, either 1 or 0; our objective is to maximise this reward
  - _policy_ - defines our method of choosing an action based on an input; this replaces the predictor from supervised learning
  - _expectation_ - an average value, computed based on samples coming from a distribution
- - _network_ - a differentiable function that can be trained by backpropagation
+ - _model_ - a differentiable function that can be trained by backpropagation

 So we want to choose actions to maximise expected reward.
-But the immediate problem is that we can't directly compute the gradient of the reward with respect to the actions predicted by our network.
+But the immediate problem is that we can't directly compute the gradient of the reward with respect to the actions predicted by our model.
 This is critical, since we need these gradients to get backpropagation started.

 > We want to choose actions to maximise expected reward.